Under each candidate (L » R): Pop. Vote Percentage - Electoral Points

 I. 1912 - Possible Run-off

-would be scheduled for Tuesday December 17th, 1912, with the winner to be inaugurated on March
+been held on Tuesday December 17th, 1912, with the winner to be inaugurated on March 4th, 1913.
+Travel

-Because of how close Wilson was to the need-to-win mark (3,525 points short) -AND- because
+Because of how close Wilson was to the need-to-win mark (3,698 pts short) -AND- because of how Roosevelt

-of how Roosevelt stood points-wise vs.Wilson, the chances of a run-off win were quite unlikely.
+stood points-wise vs.Wilson, the chances of a run-off win were quite unlikely.
+Roosevelt therefore would

 ** NOTE ** --- In actual fact, Woodrow Wilson was the outright winner of the 1912 election.